othercriteria/vibectl/MEMORY.md

 - Exception handling with user-friendly messages
 - Click abort mechanism for clean error termination

-### Stage 5: Planning Integration ⏳
+### Stage 5: Planning Integration ✅

-This stage is not yet implemented.
-The plan is to:
+Improved planning with memory integration:

-- Modify the planning prompts to consider memory content
+- Modified the planning prompts to consider memory content via `include_memory_in_prompt()`
-- Update memory based on planning results, with preference for smaller updates
-- Make memory updates from planning more focused on goals and intentions rather than technical details
+- Enhanced `handle_vibe_request` to use memory context when planning commands
+- Enabled natural references like "in the namespace mentioned in memory"
+- Added tests to verify memory is properly included in planning prompts
+- Memory is now used for contextual understanding during command planning

 ## Technical Implementation